erilot/2206-mkdocs/docs/mkdocs-intro/md-reference.md

 **Maintaining Indentation**

-To have multiple paragraphs under a single bullet or number, just indent the following paragraphs:
+To have multiple paragraphs under a single bullet or number, just indent the subsequent paragraphs:

 ```
 * Bullet number 1